microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/readme.md

 ### Plan and design the tests

-  In general we need to consider the following points:
+  In general, we need to consider the following points:

 * Defining the load the application would be tested with
 * Establishing the metrics to be collected